High Protein Fajita Bowl

 Instructions

-- In a low-medium heat skillet, stir the TVP, water, taco seasoning, garlic powder, onion powder, and nutritional together until well mixed.
+• In a low-medium heat skillet, stir the TVP, water, taco seasoning, garlic powder, onion powder, and nutritional together until well mixed.
 I like to stir all of these things together before the water starts to cook off so that all the seasoning gets evenly distributed on the TVP.
 Another thing I like to do when making this is use a wooden spoon.
 When the TVP is wet and cooking, it can get kind of sticky on the bottom of the pan.
 The wooden spoon allows us to scrape the TVP off the bottom of the pan before it burns without damaging the pan.
 Even if you spray oil, I think you’re still gonna have this issue, or at least I do.
-You want to make sure you’re stirring pretty regularly so you don’t end up with blackened TVP 🙂
+You want to make sure you’re stirring pretty regularly so you don’t end up with blackened TVP :).
+I’ve also made this TVP in a rice cooker to save some me-over-the-stove time.

-- In a separate medium heat skillet, cook the sliced peppers, mushrooms, and onions.
+• In a separate medium heat skillet, cook the sliced peppers, mushrooms, and onions.
 (Or whichever vegetables you chose.)
 Season these with onion powder and taco seasoning.
 Throw in the black beans after about five minutes or so, and continue cooking for another five minutes until the vegetables are well cooked and the beans have been heated.
+You could also just season the veggies and toss them on a parchment paper-lined baking tray and cook them in the oven for 20 minutes or so; this will save you some in the kitchen time!

 Silly Little Haiku